 Perhaps the most notorious of the affected species is the Great Barracuda and Red Bass, with the latter of these being a highly-sought snapper that loves to consume reef fish – the very type of fish that are most likely carrying the toxin!

-However, there is wide number of species that can potentially carry ciguatera, including:
+However, there is a wide number of other species that can potentially carry ciguatera, including:

 - Cubera snapper

 - Coral trout